gorhack/tsr/README.md

  - OSX specific: `homebrew` and `geckodriver`

 ## Run
  - Ensure docker is running the required containers (`postgres:12.3-alpine` and `g0rak/tsr-keycloak`) with `./docker_go.sh`.
  - `./run.sh` will run the full application.
-   - `./gradlew bootrun` will just run the backend.
+   - `./gradlew bootrun` will just run the backend <http://localhost:8080>
-   - `yarn start` in the client directory will run just the front end.
+   - `yarn start` in the client directory will run just the front end <http://localhost:3000>.
+ - Login with user `tsr:password` at <http://localhost:8080>.
+Switch to port 3000 for live
+   reloading.
+ - TSR uses Websockets for updating event state.

 ## Testing
 Created with TDD principles.
 Run `test.sh` to run all tests.